telefonicaid/fiware-cygnus/flume/README.md

 In addition:

 * Observe the version of `httpcomponents-core` and `httpcomponents-client` in the `pom.xml` are matching the version of such packages within the Flume bundle (`httpclient-4.2.1.jar` and `httpcore-4.2.1.jar`).
-These are not the newest versions of such packages, but trying to build the cosmos-injector with such newest libraries has shown incompatibilities with Flume's ones.
+These are not the newest versions of such packages, but trying to build Cygnus with such newest libraries has shown incompatibilities with Flume's ones.
 * `libthrift-0.9.1.jar` must overwrite `APACHE_FLUME_HOME/lib/libthrift-0.7.0.jar`

 ### OrionCKANSink dependencies